Consider one of these N.C. food gifts to buy in-store or order online for family, friends, hosts and more.

 Botanist & Barrel

-Ship individual bottles or up to a case of cider at a time from this Cedar Grove-based cidery, including popular Arkansas Black and Honey Made Me Do It lines, or buy them in-person at State of Beer (401z Hillsborough St.) or Raleigh Provisions (107 E. Davie St.).
+Ship individual bottles or up to a case of cider at a time from this Cedar Grove-based cidery, including popular Arkansas Black and Honey Made Me Do It lines, or buy them in-person at State of Beer (401z Hillsborough St.).

 The Butcher’s Market

-They’re known for their meats, but the brick-and-mortar location of The Butcher’s Market (5045 Falls of Neuse Road) has a broad selection of pre-packaged foods to pick up to go along with your entree shopping.
+They’re known for their meats, but the brick-and-mortar location of The Butcher’s Market (5045 Falls of Neuse Road) also has a broad selection of pre-packaged foods to pick up as host gifts.

 This Nashville, N.C., based company offers handcrafted, old-fashioned candy in beautiful, gift containers and combinations.
 Buy individual flavors or gift packs online.
 Also: it’s all dairy-free and gluten-free… but definitely not sugar-free!